mncmb/ninevox/readme.md

 Vagrant template to provision an active directory domain in a flat network environment.
 Also includes a setup script for the elastic container project.

-This is a minimal AD domain installation and was designed as such.
-Use some kind of `AD generator` to misconfigure it.
+Creates a minimal AD deployment.
+Use some kind of `AD generator` to populate it.

+Take a look at the template directory for AD generators that can be used.

 ![netplan whoop](pics/whoop.jpg)

 # minAD Tierit
 `The beacons are lit.`

 Vagrantfile for provisioning a tiered active directory network environment.
+Useful for practicing pivoting and testing out C2 features.

 Creates a minimal AD deployment.
 Use some kind of `AD generator` to populate it.
-Take a look at `bigwhoop` for some pointers or use [theMayors ADgen](https://github.com/dievus/ADGenerator) (or get the course), where the architecture is based on.
+Take a look at `bigwhoop` template directory or use [theMayors ADgen](https://github.com/dievus/ADGenerator) (or get the course), where the architecture is based on.

 ![netplan minad](pics/minad.jpg)

 ## TLDR: how to setup?
-Essentially just 2 steps:
+Just 2 steps:
 1. install virtualbox and vagrant if not already done.
 Make sure to have a recent version (oldest tested versions VBox 6.1+, vagrant 2.2+).
     - windows:
         ```powershell